 The rights due to a posted employee shall be provided by the employer where the posting was directed.
 During the posting, an employee shall enjoy the rights more favourable to him ‒ either the rights with the employer directing the posting, or the rights with the employer he is posted to.

-The employer providing the posting has to take all measures necessary so that the employer where the posting was directed fulfils completely and in good time all obligations towards the posted employee.
+The employer providing the posting must take all measures necessary so that the employer where the posting was directed fulfils completely and in good time all obligations towards the posted employee.

 An essential element of distinction between the two concepts is on the effects of posting towards labour contract.
 In the case of posting governed by the Labour Code, there is a suspension of the labour contract during posting (which implicitly assumes the suspension of payment of wages by employer).
 In case of cross border posting, the labour contract with employer that posts can be actively maintained.
 In this case, the salary will remain in pay at the seconding employer.